G Adventures vs Intrepid?

 Galapagos on board the Monserrat – G Adventures – 10 days

 The best way to see The Galapagos and I cannot recommend it enough.
 From the food to the rooms to the guides – it was all brilliant.
 But the main highlight is the wildlife – from spotting orcas to swimming with curious sea lions!
-Read about it here.
+Read about it here in this ➡️ Galapagos G Adventure review.

 Classic Peru – G Adventures – 12 days

 Combining the main highlights Cusco, Lake Titicaca and Machu Picchu.
-Choose between The Inca Trail or The Lares trek – I personally recommend the Lares trek. read about it here.
+Choose between The Inca Trail or The Lares trek – I personally recommend the Lares trek.
+Click here ➡️ to read more about The Lares Trek.

 Indochina Discovery – G Adventures – 30 days